BioRDM/InsightsOfOpenPracticesInBiosciences/README.md

 ### 3. Licence
 The licence file in this repository stipulates that all content is protected under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+## Branch ODDPub_fork
+The "ODDPub_fork" branch features the integration of the ODDPub algorithm, used as an automated step following manual assessment in Project 2 (November 2024).
+This branch includes the essential code of the ODDPub algorithm along with the datasets that were analysed from project 2 and the resulting datasets produced by the algorithm.
+To access and review the contents and contributions of this branch, please navigate using the branch navigation button at the top of the GitHub interface and select 'ODDPub_fork'.